johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ```
 * The output shown above is 5 different addresses each of which is separated from the others with a comma.
 * Using your favorite text editor, organize the addresses so they look as follows:
-* The two back slashes at the beginning of each line are important.
+* The two forward slashes at the beginning of each line are important.
 You will see why shortly.
 * Save this document as `addresses-for-seed-a`
 ```
 // Addresses for seed a